Customise Consent Preferences

 Attendance at a property is without warning and may take place in front of family members and be witnessed by neighbours and in some case by work colleagues.
 In some circumstances the police carry out an arrest, although not always.
 A person is frequently left in limbo, awaiting the outcome of the analysis of seized items – a process that can take between six and 12 months.

-Sexual communication offences
+Sexual communication offences and indecent images

 It is quite common for those under investigation in relation to indecent images to often have allegations of sexual communication with a child against them as well.
 Olliers can assist in relation to these matters as well.